ecohealthalliance/GVP_Science/README.md

 # GVP_Science
-Data and Code to reproduce the estimates in Carroll et al. 2018, "The Global Virome Project."
+Data and Code to reproduce the supplementary materials of Carroll et al. 2018, "The Global Virome Project."

 ### Listing of files